wp-plugins/schema-creator/readme.txt

 == Changelog ==

-= 1.0222 =
+= 1.023 =
+* bugfix for HTML entities in schema descriptions
+* metabox option to disable itemprop & itemtype on a post by post basis
-* a small change to the readme and instructions page to include a link to the Google Rich Snippet testing page.
+* change to the readme and instructions page to include a link to the Google Rich Snippet testing page

 = 1.022 =
 * replacing body tag method from JS to using core WP functionality.